Skip to main content

 Summary

-NHS Stop Smoking Services offer support to help people quit smoking.
-This can include intensive support through group therapy or one-to-one support.
-The support is designed to be widely accessible within the local community and is provided by trained personnel, such as specialist smoking cessation advisers and trained nurses and pharmacists.
+Local Stop Smoking Services offer support to help people quit smoking.
+This can include support through one-to-one or group interventions, either in-person or remotely.
+The support is designed to help smokers to quit in order to reduce health inequalities, particularly in areas where rates of smoking are higher than the general population.
+The services should be accessible in the local community and are provided by trained personnel, such as specialist smoking cessation advisors, trained clinical staff and pharmacists.

 This report includes information on the number of people setting a quit date and the number who successfully quit at the 4 week follow-up.
-It also presents in depth analyses of the key measures of the service including pregnant women, breakdowns by ethnic group and type of pharmacotherapy received.
-The results are provided at national, regional and local authority levels.
+It also presents in-depth analyses of the key measures of the service including breakdowns by age, ethnic group, socio-economic classification, type of stop-smoking aids used in the quit attempt, as well as spend on services.
+The results are provided at national, regional, and local authority levels.

 Key Facts